munin-monitoring/munin/doc/develop/plugins/howto-write-snmp-plugins.rst

 If you have used SNMP plugins with Munin you may have noticed that there is a uniform way to configure them.
-This is implemented in the perl library Munin::Plugin::SNMP (Perl module) which is supplied in Munin 1.3.5 (not yet released) and probably also in 1.2.6 (not yet released).
-If you want to use this module already now it has always been in the distribution, but it has never been installed.
-Until the module is released as part of a release you may prefer a copy from the SVN trunk though since it is much enhanced over the historic version.
+This is implemented in the perl library `Munin::Plugin::SNMP` (Perl module) which is supplied in Munin 1.4.

 If you run `perldoc Munin::Plugin::SNMP` you'll see the programmers documentation for the module and its public functions - as usual.
 This also